mstaczek/DL-project1-CNN-CIFAR-10/README.md

 You may directly run the `tests_script.py` script with different parameters.
 To see the examples, open `experiment_baseline.sh`.

 There is no separate script for ensembles.
-They were created and evauated in the `ensembles.ipynb` Jypyter Notebook.
+They were created and evauated in the `ensembles.ipynb` Jupyter Notebook.

+The codes for final plots, which were created in order to study the influence of hyperparameters and data augmentation, are available in `summary.ipynb` notebook.